XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 ## Getting Started with Java
 ### What is Java?
-Java is high level programming language, owned by Oracle.
+Java is a high level programming language, owned by Oracle.
 It is one of the most popular programming languages in the world, and it has been on the #1 most used programming language for some years.
 As of 2019, it was rated the third most used  programming language ([GitHub Octoverse](https://octoverse.github.com)).

 #### So why is Java so popular?:
  * **Platform-independence**: Java code written for Windows can be run on Linux and vice versa(or any other popular platform).
 In fact you don't write Java code for Windows or for Linux, you just write Java code.
 And it will run on any popular platform.
-Windows, Linux, Unix, MacOS etc. You don't need to recompile it, you just need to run it.
+Windows, Linux, Unix, MacOS ,etc. You don't need to recompile it, you just need to run it.
 This portability is made possible by what is called the *Java Virtual Machine(JVM)*.
- * **Object-oriented**: Java is an Object Oriented Programming(OOP) language,  and that provides a lot of advantages, including abstraction, code reuse, modularity, maintainability etc. OOP is a programming paradigm which organizes programs as objects with properties(data) and behaviours(subroutines).
-This is a natural approach to problem solving since the real-world is full of objects.
+ * **Object-oriented**: Java is an Object Oriented Programming(OOP) language,  and that provides a lot of advantages, including abstraction, code reuse, modularity, maintainability ,etc. OOP is a programming paradigm which organizes programs as objects with properties(data) and behaviors(subroutines).
+This is a natural approach to problem-solving since the real world is full of objects.
 More on OOP later.
  * **Supports multi-threading**: multi-threading allows concurrent execution of parts of a program, called threads, with so much ease.
-This is the reason why Java is popular in writing website backends, since most web applications need to serve a lot of clients simultaneously.
+This is the reason why Java is popular in writing website backends since most web applications need to serve a lot of clients simultaneously.

 ### Installing the Tools
 Now let's see what tools do we need to develop Java code and how to install them.
-First let us introduce few items.
-When we were discussing about Java's platform independence, we mentioned something called a JVM.
+First, let us introduce a few items.
+When we were discussing Java's platform independence, we mentioned something called a JVM.
 But what is it?
 You probably already know that many softwares written, say for Linux, cannot run on Windows and vice versa.
 So the JVM is an interpreter that converts Java compiled code(called *bytecode*) into a form compatible with the platform.
-**N.B**: The JVM itself is not portable, it is written specifically for each and every platform.
+**N.B**: The JVM itself is not portable, it is written specifically for each platform.

 What we will need:
 * a compiler